Diocese of Nottingham: History

-The first Bishop of Nottingham was the Rt Rev. Joseph William Hendren, O.S.F. (born 1792), consecrated on 10 September 1848, as Vicar Apostolic of the Western District, transferred to the bishopric of Clifton on 29 September 1850, and to Nottingham on 22 June 1851.
-The cathedral church of St Barnabas, of the lancet style of architecture, is considered one of the best specimens of the work of Pugin.
+The first bishop of Nottingham was Joseph William Hendren (born 1792), consecrated on 10 September 1848, as Vicar Apostolic of the Western District, transferred to the bishopric of Clifton on 29 September 1850, and to Nottingham on 22 June 1851.
+The cathedral church of St Barnabas was built by Pugin in the lancet style of architecture.

-Owing to ill-health Dr Hendren resigned in 1853 and was succeeded by Dr Richard Roskell, born at Gateacre, near Liverpool, in 1817.
+Owing to ill-health, Hendren resigned in 1853 and was succeeded by Richard Roskell, born at Gateacre, near Liverpool, in 1817.
 He was sent to Ushaw College and afterwards to Rome, where he took his degree and was ordained in 1840.
 He was consecrated in the cathedral by Cardinal Wiseman on 21 September 1853.
 During his episcopate a number of missions were founded in the counties of the diocese.
 In Lincolnshire, through the generosity of Thomas Arthur Young of Kingerby Hall, not only was there a church and presbytery built at Gainsborough and Grimsby, but the Premonstratensian order was re-introduced into England at Crowle and Spalding.
 Thomas Young also planned to build a church in Lincoln, but it was not until 1893 that St Hugh's Church, Lincoln was opened.

-In 1874, owing to Dr Roskell's ill-health, the pope appointed the Rev. Edward Gilpin Bagshawe of the London Oratory his coadjutor.
-The same year, Dr Roskell tendered his resignation and Dr Bagshawe was consecrated at the London Oratory on 12 November 1874.
+In 1874, owing to Roskell's ill-health, the pope appointed Edward Gilpin Bagshawe of the London Oratory his coadjutor.
+The same year, Roskell tendered his resignation and Bagshawe was consecrated at the London Oratory on 12 November 1874.
 Numerous missions necessitated by the development of the mining industry were opened during his administration, and communities of nuns introduced into the diocese, which he served for 27 years.
 He resigned in 1901 and in 1904 was transferred to the titular Archbishopric of Seleucia.

-The Rt Rev. Robert Brindle, Bagshawe's successor, was born at Liverpool on 4 November 1837.
-The first Roman Catholic chaplain to receive the pension for distinguished and meritorious service, as well as Turkish and Egyptian orders and medals, he was, after his retirement from the army in 1899, on the petition of Cardinal Herbert Vaughan, third Archbishop of Westminster, appointed his assistant, and on the resignation of Dr Bagshawe, received his Brief to the See of Nottingham on 6 November 1901.
+Robert Brindle, Bagshawe's successor, was born at Liverpool on 4 November 1837.
+The first Roman Catholic chaplain to receive the pension for distinguished and meritorious service, as well as Turkish and Egyptian orders and medals, he was, after his retirement from the army in 1899, on the petition of Cardinal Herbert Vaughan, third Archbishop of Westminster, appointed his assistant, and on the resignation of Bagshawe, received his Brief to the See of Nottingham on 6 November 1901.

 In 1910 there were in the diocese 32,000 Catholics; 84 secular and 44 regular priests; 75 churches with missions attached, 31 without missions; 6 convents for men and 9 for women.

 In 1980, 16 parishes were transferred to the newly created Diocese of Hallam; this resulted in Bassetlaw in Nottinghamshire and parts of Chesterfield and the High Peak in Derbyshire ceasing to be part of the diocese.